Starting a Private Mental Health Practice vs. Joining a Group Practice: Weighing the Pros and Cons

 You have full control over the financial aspects of your practice.
 This includes setting fees, deciding on payment policies, and choosing where to invest profits for growth.
 This level of control allows you to maximize your financial outcomes based on your business acumen and market conditions.

-Financial Implications of Joining a Group Practice
+Financial Implications of Joining a Group Mental Health Practice: Costs and Benefits

 1. Start-Up Costs